cplusplus/parallelism-ts/README.md

 ## Editorial Changes

-Eliminated spurious whitespace and superfluous paragraph numbers.
+Eliminated spurious whitespace and paragraph numbers and manually broke code lines which were spilling into the margin.